-- A. An adult in the State of Colorado is 18 years of age or older. - B. Every adult is presumed capable of making medical treatment decisions.
-This includes the right to make "bad" decisions that the prehospital provider believes are not in the best interests of the patient. - C. A person is deemed to have decision-making capacity if he/she has the ability to provide informed consent, i.e., the patient: - 1.
-Understands the nature of the illness/injury or risk of injury/illness. - 2.
-Understands the possible consequences of delaying treatment and/or refusing transport. - 3.
-Not intoxicated with drugs and/or alcohol - 4.
-Given the risks and options, the patient voluntarily refuses or accepts treatment and/or transport. - D. A call to 9-1-1 itself does not prevent a patient from refusing treatment.
-A patient may refuse medical treatment (IVs, oxygen, medications), but you should try to inform the patient of the need for therapies, offer again, and treat to the extent possible. - E. The odor of alcohol on a patient's breath does not, by itself, prevent a patient from refusing treatment. - F. Implied Consent: An unconscious adult is presumed to consent to treatment for life-threatening injuries/illnesses. - G. Involuntary Consent: a person other than the patient in rare circumstances may authorize Consent.
-This may include a court order (guardianship), authorization by a law enforcement officer for prisoners in custody or detention, or for persons under a mental health hold or commitment who are a danger to themselves or others or are gravely disabled.
+- An adult in the State of Colorado is 18 years of age or older. - Every adult is presumed capable of making medical treatment decisions.
+This includes the right to make "bad" decisions that the prehospital provider believes are not in the best interests of the patient. - A call to 9-1-1 itself does not prevent a patient from refusing treatment.
+A patient may refuse medical treatment (IVs, oxygen, medications), but you should try to inform the patient of the need for therapies, offer again, and treat to the extent possible. - The odor of alcohol on a patient's breath does not, by itself, prevent a patient from refusing treatment.

+Involuntary Consent

+In rare circumstances a person other than the patient may authorize consent.
+This may include: